sinch/docs/docs/conversation/conversation-getting-started/conversation-receive-a-message.md

   client_id = "CLIENT_ID_HERE",
   client_secret = "CLIENT_SECRET_HERE";

-/* Please note that client id and secret are essentially equivalent to a username and password.
+/* Note that client id and secret are essentially equivalent to a username and password.
 This code is for example purposes and is not meant for production.*/

 const getAuthToken = () => {
   return request({